 Minimizing Emissions from Transport

-Our 100% local supply chain means product never needs to travel more than a few hours in a fully-packed van or truck, minimizing carbon emissions from transport.
-Where feasible, we use electric vehicles.
+Our 100% local supply chain means product only travels by van or truck, minimizing carbon emissions from transport.

 Minimizing Solid Waste